Compassionate and respectful workplace cultures

 Positive workplaces lead to happier, healthier staff, and better patient care.

-• The NHS Staff Survey results in 2022 show significant occurrences of workplace bullying.
-18.7 per cent of staff had experienced bullying, harassment, or abuse from a colleague, and 11.1 per cent from a manager.
-The SPF promotes resources to help tackle this behaviour.
+• The NHS Staff Survey results in 2023 show significant occurrences of workplace bullying.
+18.1 per cent of staff had experienced harassment, bullying or abuse from a colleague, and 10.2 per cent from a manager.
+See our building positive workplace cultures page for resources to help stop harassment, bullying and abuse.

-• Employers in the NHS, in partnership with trade unions, have been working hard to create a just and learning culture.
+• Employers in the NHS, in partnership with trade unions, have been working to create just and learning cultures.
 This is so that when something goes wrong, staff can speak up without fearing blame and all parties share learning.
 Evidence shows that creating a just and learning culture can lead to improvements in staff experience, which impacts positively on the delivery of patient care.